rafaelcgs10/TweetHunter/README.md

 ## Steps to run this project locally:

-1. Check if you have installed Ruby 2.6.0, Bundler 2 (or greater), redis and postgres (check if these last two are running).
+1. [Dependencies] Check if you have installed Ruby 2.6.0, Bundler 2 (or greater), redis and postgres (check if these last two are running).

    You may want to install Ruby 2.6.0 using rvm!

-   If you installed Ruby 2.6.0 using rvm, you may need to update Bundler with `gem update --bundler`
+   * If you installed Ruby 2.6.0 using rvm, you may need to update Bundler with `gem update --bundler`

+   * Install yarn from npm: `sudo npm install --global yarn`

 2. Clone and `cd` this project.

    Always run the commands from the project folder!